-INTRODUCTION TO ENGINEERING DESIGN
+INTRODUCTION TO ENGINEERING DESIGN 2 semesters 2 credits

 PREREQUISITE: Successful completion of Algebra.
 Students must score at or above the designated cut score on the most recent ISASP assessments in reading, math, and science as established by Senior Year Plus.